prebid/prebid-server-java/docs/config-app.md

 - `geolocation.type` - set the geo location service provider, can be `maxmind` or custom provided by hosting company.
 - `geolocation.maxmind` - section for [MaxMind](https://www.maxmind.com) configuration as geo location service provider.
 - `geolocation.maxmind.remote-file-syncer` - use RemoteFileSyncer component for downloading/updating MaxMind database file.
 See [RemoteFileSyncer](#remote-file-syncer) section for its configuration.

-## Remote file syncer
-- `remote-file-syncer.download-url`: - url to external file.
-- `remote-file-syncer.save-filepath`: - full path to the usable file, which will be consumed by internal service.
-- `remote-file-syncer.tmp-filepath`: - full path to the temporary file.
-- `remote-file-syncer.retry-count`: - number of available retries.
-- `remote-file-syncer.retry-interval-ms`: - time interval between retries.
-- `remote-file-syncer.timeout-ms`: - operation timeout for downloading file.
-- `remote-file-syncer.update-interval-ms`: - time interval between updates of the usable file.
-- `remote-file-syncer.http-client.connect-timeout-ms`: - timeout for connecting to the external source.
-- `remote-file-syncer.http-client.max-redirects`: - number of available redirects.

 ## Auction (Legacy)
 - `default-timeout-ms` - this setting controls default timeout for /auction endpoint.